Blanket scarf

+A woman wearing a blanket scarf.

 A blanket scarf is an oversized scarf.
 Blanket scarves first gained prominence as part of 2010s fashion.
 The accessory became a meme in 2012 when Lenny Kravitz was photographed wearing one by paparazzi.
 The "oversized" scarf was ridiculed online and Jimmy Fallon described it as a blanket on his talk show.
 In 2018, blanket scarves became popular and were worn by multiple catwalk models.
 In 2023, various blanket scarf designs were featured in seasonal fashion collections.